-How to: Lavender Wands
+How To Make Beautiful Lavender Wands

 My daughter recently found a video HERE on making lavender wands & after watching it we decided it would be fun to try making some!